 For instance, consider a general attendance policy for an organization.
 The written documents will help the employees understand the office timings, the number of leaves allowed in a year, and the entitled holidays.
 However, the procedure for the policy will include a detailed system that every employee must follow to either apply for a leave, log their daily attendance, or notify in case of nonattendance.
 Neither can exist in a vacuum simply because it leaves questions relating to reasoning or practicality unanswered.

 The nature of these two elements is another key differentiating factor.
 Policies are pliable or malleable, whereas a procedure is rigid.
-With the latter, there are no two ways about it, which is why it is often referred to as red-tapism.
+With the latter, there are no two ways about it.
 Such a descriptor is unheard of for policies because they often leave room for interpretation and accommodate the unknown.
 Exceptions exist with policies, and the same liberty isn’t extended with the procedure.

 This stiff nature of the procedure can be restrictive and pose problems for organizations.
 A good example of this is when the company insists on cultivating a culture of accountability and building a mentality of ownership but requires employees to seek permission or approval at every step.
 A restrictive procedure like this, while good for compliance reasons, undermines true policy implementation.
 The ideals get left behind, while a sense of confusion fosters amongst the workforce.